CRFricke/Authorization.Core/docs/Configure-Core-Roles-and-Users.md

 must ensure the current user has been assigned the `Role.Delete` claim when it receives an authorization request requiring that Claim.
-It is up to you to ensure your claim associations make sense (e.g. "Customer.Delete" is associated with your application's logic to delete a Customer object; "Customer.Update" is associated with your application's logic to update a Customer object).
+It is up to you to ensure your claim associations make sense (e.g. "Customer.Delete" is associated with your application's logic to delete a Customer object; "Customer.Update" is associated with your application's logic to update a Customer object, etc.).

 Define the claims required to control access to the entities in your application.
 For discoverability, it is best to group related claims together in a class, and have these classes defined within a containing class.
 Use the